Skip to Content

 If you have been injured in the workplace, the best outcome is that you will recover completely after a few days or a few weeks.
 Unfortunately, some workplace injuries are far more serious and complicated.

 At Jetton & Meredith, our Charlotte workers’ compensation lawyers represent workers who have been injured on the job or suffer from an occupational illness.
-No matter your situation, we offer a free initial consultation to discuss your case and answer your questions about North Carolina’s workers’ compensation program.
+No matter your situation, we offer an initial consultation to discuss your case and answer your questions about North Carolina’s workers’ compensation program.

 In theory, workers’ compensation is designed to be a relatively simple system meant to protect both employees and employers from lawsuits or benefit denials following a workplace accident.